- What Is Endpoint Detection and Response (EDR)?

 Today's EDR software comes with provided steps for installation, and any issues should be easily fixed through monitoring and adjusting the software’s settings as needed, or just by speaking to a customer support team.
 Once installed, the software can then be customized for the organization’s exact requirements.

-Modern endpoint security options simplify operations by eliminating the need for on-premises logging and management servers.
-End users will experience better performance and less disruption compared to burdensome and resource-hogging antivirus.
+Modern endpoint security solutions streamline operations by removing the necessity for on-premises logging and management servers.
+End users will enjoy improved performance and reduced disruption compared to cumbersome and resource-intensive antivirus software.

 Step 1: Assess Current Security Posture